Ayushvishwakarma04/Anime-Reviewed-Form/Readme.md

 4. Click the "Submit" button to submit the review.
 You will be redirected to the "Thank You" page.

+5. Utilize the "Sign In" button for user accounts and explore the "Payment/Support" feature.

 ## Customization

 - You can customize the website's appearance and behavior by modifying the `style.css` and `Anime review.js` files.